-The one knock here is that currently StudioPress Sites doesn’t offer a phone support option.
+The one drawback here is that StudioPress Sites doesn’t currently offer a phone support option.
 Sometimes I prefer talking over the phone because it allows me to multitask if I’m driving or doing chores, etc. If they had a direct phone line I would bump them up to A+.

 They do however have an extensive library of general support resolutions and an email/ticket system for whatever else you need.

 When I opened up my support ticket I was contacted in just a few hours.
 So I was overall pleased with their customer support.
 Hopefully, in the future, StudioPress will offer phone support for those looking for more immediate help.

 The thing that ultimately sold me was their inclusion of the Genesis Framework and 21 premium themes.
 (You might be able to find a cheaper price elsewhere, but good luck trying to find that same kind of value!)

 If you’re still on the fence, I highly suggest checking out my guide on how to start a blog.

 It’ll guide you through everything you need in order to launch: from picking a niche, monetization methods, and even how to grow site traffic.
 In the guide, I also talk about Bluehost.
 (They’re my favorite option if you decide to go for shared hosting instead.)